Marker Logo

 Erected by National Park Service and The Presidio Trust.

 Location.
 37° 47.956′ N, 122° 27.426′ W. Marker is in San Francisco, California, in San Francisco City and County.
 It is in Main Post.
-Marker is on Keyes Avenue north of Sal Street, on the right when traveling north.
+It is on Keyes Avenue north of Sal Street, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 38 Keyes Avenue, San Francisco CA 94129, United States of America.
 Touch for directions.

 Sixth Army Headquarters Marker image.
 Click for full size.

-Photographed By Duane and Tracy Marsteller, July 2, 2021
+Photographed by Duane and Tracy Marsteller, July 2, 2021

 2. Sixth Army Headquarters Marker